-1. A common Unit of Study on intercultural communication, to be offered in a combination of online and intensive format.
+- A common unit of study on intercultural communication, to be offered in a combination of online and intensive format.

-2. One semester-long country-specific Unit of Study, to be offered in English online, providing common background knowledge on the target country (or region, in the case of Latin America), and specialist content relevant to different disciplines (e.g. health, engineering, business)
+- One semester-long country-specific unit of study, to be offered in English online, providing common background knowledge on the target country (or region, in the case of Latin America), and specialist content relevant to different disciplines (e.g. health, engineering, business).

-3. Two junior Units of Study, to be taken in intensive format during the semester break.
+- Two junior units of study, to be taken in intensive format during the semester break.

-4. Four upper level Language Units of Study offered in intensive format during the semester or in summer or winter school format, which may be taken in-country – or else students can combine in-country study with standard language units.
+- Four senior language units of study offered in intensive format during the semester or in summer or winter school format, which may be taken in-country, or else students can combine in-country study with standard language units.